slimshizn/gerbil/README.md

 - `log-level` (optional): The log level to use (DEBUG, INFO, WARN, ERROR, FATAL).
 Default: `INFO`
 - `mtu` (optional): MTU of the WireGuard interface.
 Default: `1280`
 - `notify` (optional): URL to notify on peer changes
+- `sni-port` (optional): Port for the SNI proxy to listen on.
+Default: `8443`
+- `local-proxy` (optional): Address for local proxy when routing local traffic.
+Default: `localhost`
+- `local-proxy-port` (optional): Port for local proxy when routing local traffic.
+Default: `443`
+- `local-overrides` (optional): Comma-separated list of domain names that should always be routed to the local proxy

 ## Environment Variables